asun729/VehicleDetectionAndTracking/README.md

 ```

-Also, since the vehicle could only appear on the road, only the bottom half of the image was scanned.
+Also, since the vehicle could only appear on the road and the left side is barrier, only the bottom half of the image was scanned.
 Here is a view of the sliding windows:

 ![alt text][image4]

+#### 2. Show some examples of test images to demonstrate how your pipeline is working.
+What did you do to optimize the performance of your classifier?

 ---

 ### Video Implementation